Lighthouse School

 Wellbeing Tutors

-Our Wellbeing Tutors work closely with relevant Co-ordinators and team to plan, deliver and assess specific individualised autism interventions and other activities for individual students or groups of students to address their needs and future positive outcomes.
-They also coach and support staff in behaviour and welfare strategies, ensure student EHCP targets are met, contributing and attending meetings as appropriate.
+The Wellbeing Tutors work closely with relevant senior middle leaders and team to plan, deliver and assess specific individualised autism interventions and other activities for individual students or groups of students to address their needs and future positive outcomes.
+They provide coaching and support staff in behaviour and welfare strategies, ensure student EHCP targets are met, contributing and attending meetings as appropriate.
 (Often referred to as Learning Support Mentors or Behaviour Support Officers in mainstream schools).

 Business Support

 The Business Support team provide compliance, administrative support and specialist knowledge and experience to the school.
-Consisting of the Business Manager, HR Business Partner, HR & EDI Officer, Finance Officer, Student Administrator (EHCP), Principal’s PA, Receptionists, Examinations and Administration Officer, and the Site team.
+The team consists of the Chief Finance and Operations Officer, HR Director, HR Business Partner and HR & EDI Officer, Principal’s PA, Finance Officer, Student Administrator (EHCP), Examinations and Administration Officer, Receptionists and the Site team.

 Site Team